earthbucks/earthbucks/ebxminer/readme.md

 it will need to be significantly modified to work with the current POW algorithm.

+Ebxminer was created by benny@earthbucks.com, NOT Ryan X. Charles.
+It was purchased by Ryan X. Charles and open-sourced by him.

 ---

 Ebxminer can be run from the command line or in browsers using a Tampermonkey